 Who We Are

-Since 2007, El Pueblo has been the Mississippi Gulf Coast’s primary provider of professional, low-cost humanitarian and family-based Immigration Legal Services.
-Our Forest office opened in October 2019 to meet the needs of a greatly under-served immigrant community.
+Since 2007, El Pueblo has been a provider of professional, low-cost humanitarian and family-based Immigration Legal Services to Mississippi Communities.

-After the largest workplace raids by ICE in history that took place in Central Mississippi.
-El Pueblo recognized the great need for low-cost immigration services in the rural towns of Forest, Morton, and Carthage.
-The Forest extension of El Pueblo opened its doors on October 3, 2019, and continues to expand its outreach and service in that area.
+- After the largest ICE workplace raid in history in August 2019, El Pueblo opened an office in Forest to recognize the great need for low-cost immigration services in the rural towns of Forest, Morton, and Carthage.

-With the addition of the Forest Extension, the large population of poultry plant workers and other agricultural workers who have made rural central Mississippi their home for decades now have access to the same high quality services.
+- With the addition of the Forest Office, the large population of poultry plant workers and other agricultural workers who have made rural central Mississippi their home for decades now have access to the same high quality services.